TTSA3R: Training-Free Temporal-Spatial Adaptive Persistent State for Streaming 3D Reconstruction: Method

 where $\text{Norm}(\cdot)$ computes the per-token $L_2$-norm across feature dimensions.
 This normalization is essential because it makes the change relative to the current scene.
 Without normalization, the same absolute change value would have inconsistent semantic meanings across scenes with varying motion or geometric complexity.
 Then, we apply sigmoid gating to obtain the temporal mask as:

 where $\tau$ is a threshold parameter.
-Sigmoid-based gating provides smooth and differentiable control over update intensities.
+We set $\tau=1.5$ for all experiments, with sensitivity analysis provided in reference of Supp.
+Sec.
+3. Sigmoid-based gating provides smooth and differentiable control over update intensities.
 Tokens with normalized changes above $\tau$ incorporate new information, while tokens below $\tau$ retain their historical representations.
 Through this token-level adaptive mechanism, our design effectively alleviates the forgetting issue while maintaining the model's ability to capture dynamic scene changes.